 What happens if you...Have existing Admin console groups

-After you turn on Groups for Business, any groups you already created with the Groups control in your Admin console become visible in your corporate Groups directory, depending on each group's visibility settings.
-(Note that it might take up to 6 hours for the groups to appear).
+After you turn on Google Groups for Business, any groups that you already created with the Groups control in the Google Admin console become visible in your corporate Groups directory, depending on each group's visibility settings.
+(It might take up to 24 hours for the groups to appear.)
 Your existing groups keep their current sharing settings.
-For details, see Migrate Admin groups to Groups for Business.

-- Existing groups are not deleted: Groups that you or your users created remain in your G Suite domain, so anyone who could previously send messages to the groups can still do so.
-If you want to prevent the use of these group addresses, you must also delete the groups.
+- Existing groups are not deleted—Groups that you or your users created remain in your Google Workspace account.
+People who have permission to post to the group can still do so through email.
+To prevent the use of a group, you must also delete it.

-- Existing groups remain in your Admin console: As an administrator, you'll still have access to all the groups in your Admin console.
-Users, however, won't see them anymore on their My groups page or in the Groups directory.
+- You can still access groups in the Admin console—As an administrator, you still have access to all the groups in your account through the Google Admin console.

 If you later turn Groups for Business back on:

-- Deleted groups are not restored: If you delete any groups after turning off Groups for Business, those groups can't be restored.
+Deleted groups aren't restored—If you delete any groups after turning off Groups for Business, those groups are not restored.